AdyRock/com.ady.button_plus/README.txt

 5. The configuration is uploaded to the simulator, but you need to refresh the simulator to make it take affect.
 There is a button to the right of the Virtual Id to refresh the page.
 6. You should now see the information you selected in the configuration displayed on the button bar.
 7. You can click on the button displays in the simulator to toggle the capability in Homey.

-Still to do:

-* Add Flow cards.
-* Filter lists.
-* Fix bugs.

 SECURITY NOTE: